18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Hoi An isn’t simply a port town in Southeast Asia whose streets and buildings offer an enticing glimpse of its ancient history.

-A trip to Hoi An is considered one of the best vacations for foodies and we can attest to that.
+A trip to Hoi An is considered one of the best vacations for foodies, and we can attest to that.

 The authentic cuisine draws tourists from all over the world.
-And, as culinary explorers we also visited this ancient port and melting pot of cultures and cuisines.
+And as culinary explorers, we also visited this ancient port and melting pot of cultures and cuisines.

-While Vietnam has many culinary centers, the food in Hoi An is unique with its own local food culture.
+While Vietnam has many culinary centers, the food in Hoi An is unique, with its own local food culture.

-For starters you get to explore Central Vietnamese cuisine.
+For starters, you get to explore Central Vietnamese cuisine.
 The recipes are created with locally sourced ingredients from the nearby village and use water from the ancient wells.

 Iconic dishes like Cao Lau, White Rose Dumplings, Com Ga, Banh Mi, and others are famous worldwide and exquisite in Hoi An.

-The market stalls and street foods take you right into the heart of the amazing local food culture.
-Navigating the bustling markets and narrow alleys can be intimidating but made much easier with a local guide.
+Navigating the bustling markets and narrow alleys can be intimidating, but it is made much easier with a local guide.

 A Hoi An food tour by night offers an immersive food adventure and a treat for the taste buds.